Skip to main content

 TOC

-Obsessive Compulsive Disorder (OCD) affects 2-3% of the population.
-OCD is characterized by the appearance of repeated, persistent, unwanted and often anxiogenic ideas or images, on average around the age of 20 (around 14 in 25% of cases).
-These obsessions are often accompanied by repetitive behaviours that are supposed to neutralize the anxiety and anxiety that result from the obsessions, the compulsions.
-OCD is considered a disease of behaviour, thinking and emotion.
-Approximately one third of patients with OCD have had or are still having ICTs.
+Obsessive-compulsive disorder (OCD) affects 2%-3% of the population.
+Symptoms typically appear around the age of 20 (or 14 in 25% of cases), in the form of repeated, persistent, unwanted and often anxiety-provoking ideas or images.
+These obsessions are often accompanied by repetitive behaviors designed to neutralize the anxiety and anguish resulting from the obsessions, known as compulsions.
+OCD is considered to be a disease of behavior, thought and emotion.
+Around a third of patients with OCD have also had – or still have – tics.

 Psychological Mechanisms